 A grantee wishing to change the scope of work, budget, or project performance period of an approved project must submit the proposed change in writing to CAL FIRE for review and approval.
 Any change must be consistent with the statutes, regulations, and guidance governing the program.
-Requested budget changes may not increase the amount of funds awarded, unless such changes are initiated by CAL FIRE.
-The following scope of work revisions may require the project Grant Agreement to be amended: change in project end date (as allowed by legislation only); adjust budget categories by more than 10% of the total grant amount; change in physical project location; any changes to project area or treatment type that result in a difference of more than 10% of expected GHG sequestration.
+Requested budget changes may not increase the amount of funds awarded by CAL FIRE, unless such changes are initiated by CAL FIRE.
+The following scope of work revisions may require the project Grant Agreement to be amended: change in project end date (as allowed by legislation only); modifications in any budget categories by more than 10%; change in physical project location; any changes to project area or treatment type that result in a difference of more than 10% of expected GHG sequestration.
 CAL FIRE reserves the right to reject proposed changes to an approved project and/or budget.
+Specific amendment guidance is provided on Forest Health Grantee Resources webpage.